reiver/learn-golang-in-one-day/README.md

 Figure out what integer will give you a **grey** color.

-## PLAY.GOLANG.COM — drawing — ellipse
+## PLAY.GOLANG.COM — drawing — pixel

 ## Exercise — Draw a Face